phpbrew/Onion/README.md

 --------------

-If you're new to `Onion`, you might need to edit your author information in ~/.onion.ini file, this helps you to generate a new package.ini file, your ~/.onion.ini file might be like:
+If you're new to `Onion`, you might need to edit your author information in ~/.onion.ini file, this helps you generate a new package.ini file, your ~/.onion.ini file might be like:

     [author]
     name = Your name